renzhuzhang/renzhu-zhang.github.io/_pages/cv.md

 ## Experience
 **University of Otago** (Dunedin, New Zealand)\

-&nbsp;&nbsp;&nbsp;*Ph.D.Researcher, Climate Risks in Financial Institutions*, February 2018 - Present
+&nbsp;&nbsp;&nbsp;*Post-Doctoral Fellow \[Climate Finance\]*,  Mar 2021 – now
+* Modelled climate-change risks and established the link to property values across space and time, and the related implications for financial stability for the interdisciplinary STRAND Marsden project
-  * Explored machine-learning algorithms to enhance the prediction of firm-level carbon footprints in the context of limited disclosure and increased interests of climate risk in  finance
+* Developed machine learning algorithms to enhance the prediction of firm-level carbon footprints in the context of limited disclosure and increased interests of climate risk in finance.
+Research has been adopted and commercialised by leading industry practitioners (BNP Paribas, EMMI, NZ Superfund)
-  * Developed a bottom-up financial stress test to examine the potential losses incurred by US banks across climate scenarios in their corporate loan portfolios
-  * Analyzed the impact of climate risks on firm-level creditworthiness, credit ratings and credit default swap spreads
+* Proposed and developed teaching curriculum for Master in Finance FINC499 paper “Advanced modelling of climate finance risks”/ led lab sessions for School of Surveying SURV 208 paper “Introduction of Geographic Information System”
+* Side project 1: Analysed carbon washing activities in the United States context (collaborators: Stanford University)
+* Side project 2: Automated the extraction process of US-SEC initial public offering filings and analysed the performance of green firms (collaborators: Edinburg University and UCD Smurfit).

 &nbsp;&nbsp;&nbsp;*Research Assistant, Sea Level Rise Stranded Assets Project*, October 2018 - Present
   * Analyzed the price effect of 2015 June Flood on South Dunedin residential properties